 Both Apps Have Their Place

 Keysmith is simpler, and covers most use cases.
 Keyboard Maestro comes with a more thorough feature set, but it’s more complicated to use.

 Keysmith is like a higher level abstraction that’s optimized for the vast majority of use cases.
-But like any higher level abstraction, this means that while Keysmith makes a lot of shortcuts easier to create, some things are just not possible.
+But like any higher level abstraction, this means that while Keysmith makes a lot of macros easier to create, some things are just not possible.

 For example, there’s just no way to get Keysmith to click on a disabled button.
 Keyboard Maestro will gladly do this by default, Keysmith won’t do it even if you wanted to.